convince-project/overview/tutorials/README.md

 # Tutorial Introduction

+## Prerequisites

+To follow the tutorials using the provided Docker image, you need to have `docker` and `docker compose` installed on your machine.
+Please refer to the [Docker installation instructions](https://docs.docker.com/engine/install/) for your operating system.

 ## Running the simulation

 These tutorials are designed to give you a introduction to the tools that the CONVINCE toolbox provides by walking you through using them on a simple example.